Table Of Contents

 Last year, I tracked twelve tracks of viola for a short song.
 Since a few of them were skewing an otherwise perfect tuning, I went to correct the pitch in agreement with the player.

 Because of my passion for historical recordings, this is arguably one of my favourite tasks.

 The following example is an audio cleaning I performed on a 1968 live recording by Robert Francis Kennedy.
 I even ended up using it in a song of mine.

 After receiving one slightly muffled mono overhead track from a drum recording, I dug in and suggested drum doubling as a solution.

 I sampled three tracks from the drums, turning them into MIDI.
 Applying my digital drum kit of choice to those new parts and blending them with the original drummer, I was able to recreate both the missing room and a nicer round ambience, fixing the narrow stereo image.

 You can listen to the before and after.

-During my years as a game sound designer, I was in charge of composing the soundtrack as well as creating and editing all the sound effects.
+During my years as a game sound designer, I was in charge of writing the soundtrack as well as creating and editing all the sound effects.

-Helped by fellow audio programmers, I implemented an adaptive soundtrack in the game engine.
-The playlist can only show the linear ideas, later developed in different chunks so that they could follow the mood of the gameplay.
+Working with audio programmers, I also implemented an adaptive soundtrack in the in-house game engine.
+The playlist below can only show the linear ideas, later deployed as stems divided in adaptable chunks, so that they could follow the mood of the gameplay.

 The track “Trailer” is the audio extracted from a full-motion promotional video.
-Besides the light musical texture, all the sound effects were recorded in the studio using Foley techniques.
+Besides the light musical texture, almost all the sound effects were recorded in the studio using Foley techniques.